Saadmairaj/tkmacosx/README.md

 # tkmacosx

-Tkmacosx is a Python library extension to Tkinter module for masOS.
+Tkmacosx is a Python library which provides some modified widgets of Tkinter work better with macOS and some more useful functions and classes as well.
 Read more about tkmacos in detail in [tkmacosx](https://github.com/Saadmairaj/tkmacosx/tree/master/tkmacosx)

 ## Installation